 'Yogi's' and meditators have been living and doing their story high in the snowy Himalayas for centuries.
 Meditating Lama's in the snowy mountains of Tibet can 'melt the ice' around there stationary bodies. (gTummo Meditation) So what Wim is doing is not new and unique, just unusual for a western person.

 Cellular Biologist Bruce Lipton speaks about a fanatical religious sect living remotely, that spend a lot of time demonstrating their faith in extreme acts, apparently without any adverse effects.
-Drinking deadly poisons like strychnine, walking calmly through walls of flame and so on.
+Among other things, drinking deadly poisons like strychnine.
 Interestingly, among the astonishing things Wim Hof has done, he drank a vial of active bacteria under laboratory test conditions that should have resulted in high fever and other symptoms, without any noticeable effect.
 Furthermore, he then trained 12 people who repeated the test, all with the same negative result.
 What is going on here?

 To break through this 'barrier' and gain conscious command, of our autonomic nervous system and immune system, we have to take very deep stock of our belief system and what we believe is normal and possible.
 The big problem is that many of our 'operating program' beliefs, are very much in the depths of our subconscious mind and so are not normally under our voluntary control.